ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/particleFilters.rst

 Thus, with a simple filter like one shown above, it is not possible to get global position of a particle.
 However, there are helper wrapper filters that provide such information in addition to the particle data.

-For a special case of slicing along one axis there is a simple existing filter that only needs to be parametrized:
+For a special case of slicing along one axis this is a simple existing filter that only needs to be parametrized:

 .. code:: cpp